Five developers bidding to rebuild Marawi City

-AT least five developers are bidding to land a government contract for the rehabilitation of 250 hectares of land in Marawi City, which was ravaged by a Islamist extremists in a five-month war with the Duterte administration.
+AT least five developers are bidding to land a government contract for the rehabilitation of 250 hectares of land in Marawi City, which was ravaged by Islamist extremists in a five-month war with the military.

 “The five developers will be submitting their unsolicited proposals on January 15.
-We have formed a technical working group composed of experts which will select one from those five, and the actual ground work will happen in April 15,” Chairperson Eduardo del Rosario of the Housing and Urban Development Coordination Council said Friday.
+We have formed a technical working group composed of experts which will select one from those five, and the actual ground work will happen on April 15,” Chairman Eduardo del Rosario of the Housing and Urban Development Coordinating Council said Friday.

 “We want one developer for the 250 hectares because we don’t want a scenario as in the case of the train coaches that the government purchased but turned out to be incompatible with railway system.
 We want one developer because they will also be the one to determine where to put power lines, the line for water supply and the roads needed,” del Rosario said.